gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The Authorization Server (AS) authorizes joining nodes to join OSCORE groups under their respective the Group Manager.
 Multiple Group Managers can be associated to the same AS.
 The AS MAY release Access Tokens for other purposes than joining OSCORE groups under registered Group Managers.
 For example, the AS may also release Access Tokens for accessing resources hosted by members of OSCORE groups.

 All communications between the involved entities rely on the CoAP protocol and must be secured.

-The joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
+In particular, communications between the joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS must signal the specific profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.

-Communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
+With reference to the AS, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
 Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.

 The following steps are performed for joining an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
 The Group Manager acts as the Key Distribution Center (KDC) referred in {{I-D.palombini-ace-key-groupcomm}}.